iampenwing/AoC2025/README.md

 ## Day 5

 I was sure this was going to be best done in `Set`s for both parts, but no... everything is too big.
 Better to let it all just stay as Ranges and calculate based on them

+## Day 6

+Oooh... was expecting something harder here.
+This is just about getting the list of numbers parsed properly and bam.

+Part 2 wasn't even much harder when you recognise you can just rotate the grid and bam!